httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Example-Header: value, with, lots, of, commas
 ~~~

-Both of these versions are treated differently by the application. however, if included in the signature base without parameters, the component value would be the same in both cases:
+Both of these versions are treated differently by the application.
+However, if included in the signature base without parameters, the component value would be the same in both cases:

 ~~~
 "example-header": value, with, lots, of, commas